rpc21/cellular_automata_simulator/doc/INHERITANCE_REVIEW_ARD51_HGR8_ISQ.md

 5. It's closed to other changes in other parts of the project but still open to adding new simulations.
 The functions are all cohesive and focused on visualization.

+# Part 2
+1. In the beginning, configuration can be invoked to create a new simualtion.
+After, visualization will be invoked to present this simulation to the user.
+Depending on user input from then on, visualization may invoke configuration to create a new simulation, update the current one, or present the current simulation in a different manner.

+2. As long as simulation presents the information in a consistent manner, and configuration is invoked in a consistent manner, visualization will be generally closed to these two areas of the project.

+3. We can minimize these dependencies by ensuring that each area of the project can be invoked in a consistent way and does not require much additional information between the different instances that they may be called upon to act.

+# Part 3
+1. Potential Use Cases
+    * User inputs new parameters to WaTor World: How do we notify simulation?
+    * User switches the current simulation: How do we invoke configuration?
+    * User sets a parameter that requires restarting the simulation (changing number of rows)
+    * User sets a parameter that requires changing the current display, but not whole simulation (changing proportion of races in Segregation)
+2. I am most excited to work on developing the simulation-specific control panels
+3. I am most worried about invoking configuration